Wednesday, 10 February 2016

 − "There is time enough for one who is able to walk, My Mate.
 Let me see how I walk this morning."

-− "For the moment I have already spoken to Lucy to change our schedules.
-Within a few hours she will go, and I'll go in the afternoon with My Mate, if he still wants to come and if he can –and he repeated it with emphasis−, only if he can.
-If not, he will stay here like a good boy and his mate will go for both."
+− "So far I have spoken to Lucy to change our schedules.
+Within a few hours she will leave, and I'll go in the afternoon with My Mate, if he still wants to come and if he can –and he repeated it with emphasis−, only if he can.
+Or else, he will stay here like a good boy and his mate will go for both."

 − "What a mate I am then, Luke.
 Whatever it is, I'll go with you again."